portainer/portainer-docs/docs/v2.0-be/deploy/beinstallswarm.md

 To see the requirements, please, visit the page of [requirements](/v2.0-be/deploy/requirements/).

+!!!
+Warning "Agent Versions"
+    Always match the agent version to Portainer Server version. i.e., while installing or upgrading to Portainer 2.6 make sure all the agents are also version 2.6.

 ## :fontawesome-solid-paper-plane: Portainer Deployment

 Use the following Docker commands to deploy the Portainer Server; note the agent is not needed on standalone hosts, however it does provide additional functionality if used (see Portainer and agent scenario below):